alecandido/slides/beamer/2022-diversity/README.md

 way to give something back is to exploit your talents (your intelligence in this case) in the very same way you are used to.
 **People are not less important then physics.**

+## Conclusion

+NNPDF has not to become a political platform for fancy ideas (picture of sticky man behind a stand at a rally, with NNPDF logo on the T-shirt).

+But we **have to** create an inclusive and friendly environment.
+Physics will benefit from this -- but more important we'll all benefit from this

+Let's do our ~~part~~ best!